kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

 ﻿---
+search:
+  exclude: true
 title: Dependency Injection with Kora
 summary: Learn the fundamentals of dependency injection using Kora's compile-time DI framework
 tags: dependency-injection, di, kora-app, component, module, compile-time
 ---

-# Dependency Injection with Kora
+# Dependency Injection with Kora { #dependency-injection-kora }

-This guide introduces you to dependency injection (DI) concepts using the Kora framework.
-Learn how Kora's compile-time dependency injection provides superior performance, type safety, and developer experience compared to traditional runtime DI frameworks.
+This guide introduces dependency injection and inversion of control through Kora's compile-time container.
+It covers how application objects declare dependencies through constructors, how `@Component` and `@Module` make those objects available to the graph, and how Kora validates wiring during compilation instead of discovering missing dependencies at runtime.
+You will also see why compile-time DI changes startup behavior, type safety, and testability.

+===! ":fontawesome-brands-java: `Java`"

+    If you want to check your progress along the way, use the finished working example: [Kora Java Dependency Injection Introduction App](https://github.com/kora-projects/kora-examples/tree/master/guides/java/kora-java-guide-dependency-injection-introduction-app).

+=== ":simple-kotlin: `Kotlin`"

+    If you want to check your progress along the way, use the finished working example: [Kora Kotlin Dependency Injection Introduction App](https://github.com/kora-projects/kora-examples/tree/master/guides/kotlin/kora-kotlin-dependency-injection-introduction-app).

-## What You'll Build
+## What You'll Learn { #youll-learn }

 You'll learn the fundamental concepts of dependency injection and understand: